aunraza19/fine-tuned-flan-t5-legal-summarizer-app/readme.md

   → Loads the fine-tuned FLAN-T5 model from Hugging Face and performs summarization

 - `utils.py`
-  → Handles PDF text extraction (via PyMuPDF) and spaCy-based NER
+  → Handles PDF text extraction (via PyMuPDF) and dslim/bert-base-NER based NER

 - `requirements.txt`
   → List of Python dependencies for running the app

 - `example_docs/`
   → Folder containing an example legal PDF
-  - `Court Ruling - BC-2024-087543.pdf` — Built-in PDF for testing without uploading
+  - `example.pdf` — Built-in PDF for testing without uploading

 - `training/`
   → Contains the Kaggle notebook used to fine-tune the summarization model